Brown Patch – Fescue’s Biggest Summer Challenge

-Common Belief – Fescue’s biggest summer challenge is surviving the heat.
+The common belief is that fescue’s biggest summer challenge is surviving the heat.

-Fact – Fescue’s biggest summer challenge is surviving Brown Patch.
+But, in fact, fescue’s biggest summer challenge is surviving Brown Patch.

 Brown Patch is the most common disease of fescue in Oklahoma.
 The pathogen (Rhizoctonia solani) that causes Brown Patch prefers warm temperatures and requires excessive moisture.

-During June, Oklahoma City’s second wettest month, Brown Patch often occurs because the conditions for the disease are exactly right.
+During June, typically Oklahoma City’s second wettest month, Brown Patch often occurs because the conditions for the disease are exactly right.

 Brown Patch appears as irregularly shaped larger areas of thinning, brown to yellow grass blades.
 Close inspection of leaf blades will reveal small, irregular, tan leaf spots with dark-brown borders.

-Brown Patch will be more severe in areas of poor soil drainage, areas with poor air movement, areas with dense shade, and fescue that is over-fertilized in the summer.
+Brown Patch will be more severe in areas of poor soil drainage, areas with poor air movement, areas with dense shade, and fescue that is over fertilized in the summer.

 Fescue lawns that are watered daily, or watered in the evening, are likely to struggle with Brown Patch.